 So who then brings Christmas presents in Switzerland?

 Depending on where you live and the religion, it is either Christkindli (literally “Christ Child”) in mostly Protestant German-speaking part of Switzerland, or it is Père Noël or the Weihnachtsmann, a close relation of Santa Claus, in Catholic Western part of Switzerland.

-To keep this Swiss Christmas tradition, on Christmas Eve parents discreetly ring the bell to announce the arrival of Christkindli and take children to the bedroom.
-When they get back to the living room, Christkindli is gone and all the gifts are delivered under the Christmas tree 🎄 waiting for the children 🎁 💝
+To keep one of these important Swiss Christmas traditions, on Christmas Eve parents discreetly ring the bell to announce the arrival of Christkindli and take children to the bedroom.
+When they get back to the living room, Christkindli has already left and has delivered all the gifts under the Christmas tree 🎄 which are waiting for the children 🎁 💝

 When can we start the countdown?